azl397985856/frontend-test/README.md

 But things are diffrent if your code base is well tested. sure, you can deploy your app without fear.

+>  it doesn’t really matter how you do your tests, as long as you write enough tests that make you feel confident that you can deploy your version to production.          --Gil Tayar
 ## Ways to test
 ### unit test